maisiesadler/api-generation/docs/blog.md

 ![The General Problem](./images/the_general_problem.png)

 It's definitely more complicated than writing the API manually and so we need to be cautious the benefits of using it outweigh the extra complexity.
-The generated API can be seperated without the tool and I would always argue for automation over manual steps.
+The generated API can be separated without the tool and I would always argue for automation over manual steps.

 ### Other options

-One of the trickiest bits would be ot get all the functionality some might require into the controller - or allow them to specify all the options using the openapi specification.
+One of the trickiest bits would be to get all the functionality some might require into the controller - or allow them to specify all the options using the OpenAPI specification.

 Another idea would be to just generate the models - getting a large portion of the benefits and still allowing the developers to configure the controllers as they see fit.